Jrogbaaa/Number-3/README.md

 ### Common Issues and Solutions

 #### CSV Upload Failures
-- Ensure your CSV file is properly formatted with headers
+- **File Format**: Ensure your CSV file is properly formatted with headers
-- Check that your file is UTF-8 encoded
+- **Encoding**: Check that your file is UTF-8 encoded
-- Try uploading smaller batches if experiencing timeout issues
+- **File Size**: For files over 1000 lines, consider splitting into smaller batches
+- **Timeout Issues**: Large files now have 30-second timeout protection to prevent browser hanging
+- **Processing Errors**: Early validation catches format issues before processing begins
-- Try the sample CSV template available at `/sample-leads.csv`
+- **Template**: Try the sample CSV template available at `/sample-leads.csv`
+- **Browser Compatibility**: All major browsers (Chrome, Firefox, Safari) are fully supported

 #### Database Connection Issues
 - Verify your Supabase URL and anon key are correct in the environment variables